Information for customers

 Your water service should not be interrupted during the cleaning process, but you should be aware of some potential issues.

-On rare occasions, the cleaning process may cause an unplanned interruption to your water supply.
+Your tap water will remain safe to drink but during flushing in your area to may notice a slight decrease in pressure.
 If you are concerned, we recommend you store sufficient quantities of water for use during this period.
 If your water supply is interrupted, please notify us, and we will immediately work to restore your service.
+If you have any special requirements please contact us.
+We thank you for your patience during these works.

 When do you do it?